murkov93/roblox-profile-finder/README.md

-# Discord ⟷ Roblox Account Checker
+# Discord to Roblox Account Checker
 A minimalist console application to find linked accounts between Discord and Roblox platforms using the Blox.link API service.

 ## Features